kesh-lang/kesh/examples.md

 answer  --> 42
 ```

-Functions are of course first-class citizens.
-All functions take only 1 argument, which may be a tuple of values.
-Therefore, a function may be applied to a single value without wrapping it in parens.
+Functions are first-class citizens.
+All functions take only 1 argument, which may be a tuple.
+Therefore, a function may be applied to a single value without wrapping the value in parens.
 Typing is gradual and inferred.

 ```lua
 times: (a: #number, b: #number) -> { a * b }